keithn/seatest/README.md

 ## Abort test on first test failure
 Normally Seatest will run all asserts in a test no matter whether they pass or fail.
 If you want the test to abort on the first failure then set the #define ABORT_TEST_IF_ASSERT_FAIL.

-## Examples
-In the download zip there is an examples folder that shows a typical setup of multiple test fixtures with setups and teardowns, a test suite with global setup/teardown.
-It also shows the use of a number of the assert macros.

-## Roadmap
-Currently Being worked on
-Ensuring seatest builds on multiple platforms beyond Windows and Linux GUI Test Runner for windows
-Beyond the next release
-Auto Test suite generation